 2. Prioritize those Set Goals

 After highlighting what you need, to avoid being overwhelmed, break them bit by bit.

 Remember that you cannot accomplish everything at once.

 Set mini-goals that would help you achieve long term goals.

 Let’s Pick Procrastination as an Example:

 What step will be needed to quit Procrastination?

 Step I: Realize that you have to do things as soon as possible.

 Step II: To accomplish this, create an actionable to-do-list.

-  Step III: If you have ten tasks on your list, and big tasks are 6, and 4 are small tasks, make your list appear this way:
+If six tasks are big and four are small, make your list appear this way: